PawseySC/pawsey-spack-config/setonix/README.md

 ### Contents of this directory

-* `configs/site_allusers/`: configuration files for Setonix that is valid for all users, which will sit in $spack/etc/spack
+* `configs/site_allusers/`: Spack configuration files for Setonix that is valid for all users, which will sit in $spack/etc/spack
-* `configs/spackuser_pawseystaff/`: configuration files for system-wide installs (Pawsey staff), which will sit in ~/.spack/, allowing spack user overrides of config
+* `configs/spackuser_pawseystaff/`: Spack configuration files for system-wide installs (Pawsey staff), which will sit in ~/.spack/, allowing spack user overrides of config
+* `custom_installs/`: custom installation scripts (for packages yet without Spack recipe)
-* `environments/`: environments for deployment on Setonix
+* `environments/`: Spack environments for deployment on Setonix
 * `fixes/`: Pawsey fixes to be applied to Spack prior to production use
-* `registry/`: custom Singularity-HPC (SHPC) recipes for Pawsey (non-Spack related)
-* `repo/`: custom package recipes for Setonix
+* `repo/`: custom Spack package recipes for Setonix
-* `setup/`: files for system-wide installation (scripts and custom modulefiles)
+* `setup_scripts/`: files for system-wide installation (scripts and custom modulefiles)
+* `shpc_registry/`: custom Singularity-HPC (SHPC) recipes for Pawsey (non-Spack related)
-* `templates/`: custom templates (modulefiles, Dockerfiles)
+* `templates/`: custom Spack templates (modulefiles, Dockerfiles)

 ### Setonix software stack tree